 Worldwide, every minute, 120 people pass away.
 Death is not something we like to think about, but it is a certainty in all our lives.
-We don’t get to choose when our time on this world ends.
+We don’t get to choose when our time in this world ends.
 One minute you’re there, and the next, someone has to carry on without you.

 How can you help your family, friends, and loved ones carry on after you pass?
-The answer, establish an estate plan today.
+The answer: establish an estate plan today.
 Don’t wait until it’s too late to take action.
 Getting started on your estate plan is not as hard as you might think, but it helps to have a starting place.

 To help you get started with your estate plan, we put together this short Estate Plan for Dummies article that boils down the complexities of estate planning into bite-sized morsels.

 In your last will, your goal is to identify tangible and intangible assets and to describe what you want to happen with them, clearly.
-Beyond assets, your last will provides a platform for you to share thoughts and even embed other parts of your estate plan, such as a trust.
+Beyond assets, your last will provide a platform for you to share thoughts and even embed other parts of your estate plan, such as a trust.

-When you sit down to write your will, you might want to identify to the best of your ability, the answers these questions.
+When you sit down to write your will, you might want to identify to the best of your ability, the answers to these questions.

 - What properties do you own?